shermanhuman/perfectputty/README.md

 PuTTY comes with a number of really bad default settings, and to make things worse changing the default session doesn't update any of the old entries you've made.
 If you want to edit your existing session en masse will have to resort to exporting a .reg file, editing and re-importing.
-That's why it's so important to get your settings PERFECT before you even begin using Putty.
+That's why it's so important to get your settings PERFECT before you even begin using PuTTY.

 I've put together some resources to change the defaults to what I consider sane and beautiful settings.